engovadzip/QA_guru_UI_project/README.md

     <img src="resources/params.png" />
 </p>

 Click on "**Build**" button after choosing desired parameters.
 You will be redirected back on project's page after clicking on "**Build**".
-There will be new build below "**Build History**" title as shown in the following figure:
+There will be a new build below "**Build History**" title as shown in the following figure:
 <p align="center">
     <img src="resources/build.png" />
 </p>